By Roy Burner - Minister of the Gospel

 The clutter of life can be overbearing and intimating; if not dealt with.
-It does not take long to accumulate in one's mind that which can be either beneficial or destructive in nature.
-In the electronic age in which we live; there is much to absorb as that of a sponge.
-Once one reduces the unbeneficial clutter; it will make room to receive the more beneficial things in one's life.
+It does not take long to accumulate in one's mind that which can be destructive in nature.
+In the electronic age in which we live much can be absorbed.
+Once one reduces the unbeneficial clutter; it will make room to receive the beneficial.

-I once regularly traveled down a road that was lined with trees on each side of the road with lush green grass dressing the scene as well.
-The sun would filter through the foliage of the trees making it a sight to behold.
+I use to travel down a road that was lined with trees on each side of the road with lush green grass dressing the scene.
+The sun would filter through the foliage of the trees making it even more attractive.

-I wonder how God feels about having prepared a place of beauty for His people; such as the Garden of Eden, for the first inhabitants of the earth, then seeing disobedience and sin enter into such a peaceful setting?
-We know how He felt; because He drove Adam and Eve from the Garden, with their no longer having access to the tree of life (Genesis 3:24).
+I wonder how God felt after having prepared a place of beauty for the first inhabitants of the earth; seeing it disrupted through the ugliness of sin?
+We know how He felt; because He drove Adam and Eve from the Garden, with their no longer having access (Genesis 3:24).

-The clutter of life can refer to accumulated sin that has been allowed into one's life; without repentance being sought.
-Scripture reveals that the wages of sin is death (as Adam and Eve later experienced); but the gift of God is eternal life through Jesus Christ our Lord (Romans 6:23).
+The clutter of life can refer to accumulated sin that has been allowed into one's life; if repentance is not sought.
+Scripture reveals that the wages of sin is death; but the gift of God is eternal life through Jesus Christ our Lord (Romans 6:23).

 If we confess our sins, he (or Christ) is faithful and just to forgive us our sins, and to cleanse us from all unrighteousness (1 John 1:9).
-Despite sin entering into the world; God made a provision for man, through His only begotten Son (John 3:16); when repentance is sought.
+Despite sin entering into the world; God made a provision for man, through His only begotten Son (John 3:16), the Lord Jesus Christ.

-This scripture encourages the believer to lay aside every weight; the entangling sin that attempts to clutter one's life; which would hinder one's ability to be a witness for Christ.
+This scripture encourages the believer to lay aside every weight; the entangling sin that attempts to clutter one's life.
 There is a well publicized symbol: WWJD - "What Would Jesus Do" that is a good measuring stick; if applied to circumstances and temptations that may attempt to weigh one down.

 The clutter of life; of a wrongful nature, need not be a factor if first filtered by the Word of God.
 When one goes on the Internet; one can readily view ungodly content, if there is no filtering device.
-Television; which has lessened its censorship; use to be of a wholesome family entertainment with godly values being portrayed.
-It has in its latter years enlarged its outreach to include ungodly content.
+Television; which has failed in its censorship; use to be of a wholesome family entertainment with godly values being portrayed.
+It has in its latter years enlarged its outreach towards ungodly content.

-If ungodliness enters into the life of a believer it becomes a hinderance to their servitude to the Lord.
+If ungodliness enters into the life of a believer it becomes a hindrance in one's servitude to the Lord.
 Forgiveness can play into the picture; to the repentant in heart, but one's former status, of being useful in godly roles in life, could be hampered.
 Many great evangelists have fell prey to the devil's devices to take them from their former greatness in God; forgiven but of a lesser role, became man is not as forgiving as God.

-We are seeing the characteristics of the last days spoken of by apostle Paul: Men shall be lovers of their own selves, covetous, boasters, proud, blasphemers, despisers of those that are good; lovers of pleasures more than lovers of God; having a form of godliness but denying the power thereof, of such turn away (2 Timothy 3:1-5).
+We are seeing the characteristics of the last days spoken of in God's Word: Men shall be lovers of their own selves, covetous, boasters, proud, blasphemers, despisers of those that are good; lovers of pleasures more than lovers of God; having a form of godliness but denying the power thereof (2 Timothy 3:1-5).

-The clutter of life; if allowed to manifest itself, will give way to these ungodly characteristics that Paul made known through the Holy Scriptures.
-Such will not happen if one stays tuned into "What Thus saith the Lord" by men of God who proclaim the Unadulterated (or pure) Word of God, under the anointing of God's Spirit.
+The clutter of life; if allowed to manifest itself, will give way to these ungodly characteristics that are spelled out.
+Such will not happen if one stays tuned into "What Thus saith the Lord" by men of God who will proclaim the Unadulterated (or pure) Word of God, under the anointing of God's Spirit.

 The apostle Paul informed Timothy, a young evangelist, that a time will come when they will not endure sound doctrine; but after their own lusts shall heap to themselves teachers having itching ears; and shall turn away their ears from the truth.
 But watch in all things, make full proof of your ministry (2 Timothy 4:3-5).

-There are those today who have walked away from the righteousness of God; embracing the culture of the world, allowing acceptability and tolerance to come into foreplay, rather than holiness, sanctification (that of being set apart), and the righteousness of God.
+There are those today who have walked away from the righteousness of God; embracing the ungodliness of the world, allowing acceptability and tolerance to come into foreplay, rather than holiness, sanctification (that of being set apart unto God), and the righteousness of God.